SrAndersj/Cursos/English/2 Taller de Inglés para Principiantes.md

 and where are you from ?

-i am rom colombia , i'm colombian
+i am from colombia , i'm colombian

 Great . and  what is your phone number